Azure/azure-powershell/documentation/announcing-az-module.md

 ##### Usage in Scripts

-Declare the modules used in yout script at the beginning of your script.
+Declare the modules used in your script at the beginning of your script.
 - For Az:
   ```powershell
   #Requires -Modules Az.Accounts, Az.Storage, Az.Compute